Brentford (a) Saturday 7th December 3.00pm

 The new ground is nothing like as good for pubs as Griffin Park was.
 There are options though.
 The most obvious is the Express Tavern, which is more or less outside Kew Bridge station.
 It looks decent enough, and is marginally less expensive than most of the others.
 A bit further south, there's the One Over the Ait, the Steam Packet and the Bell and Crown on the north riverbank, and the Cricketers and the Greyhound.
 These are all upmarket establishments with eye watering prices, and all but the Bell and Crown don't open until 12.
 If you arrive at Chiswick Park or Gunnersbury you might want to check out the Gunnersbury or the Pilot.
 The former would be my recommendation.

 I haven't read anything to say that any of these pubs don't allow away fans in or are to be avoided.
-Apparently many of the hard core Brentford fans still drink in the pubs around Griffin Park
+Apparently many of the hard-core Brentford fans still drink in the pubs around Griffin Park

 Pub map